-I am an Assistant Professor in the School of Economics at the Georgia Institute of Technology.
-I am also a University Fellow at Resources for the Future.
-Prior to joining Georgia Tech, I served as the Research Director of the Energy & Environment Lab at the University of Chicago‘s Urban Labs and as a Fellow at Resources for the Future in Washington, DC.
-I received my Ph.D. in Agricultural and Resource Economics from the University of Maryland in May 2015.
+I am an Associate Professor in the School of Economics at the Georgia Institute of Technology.
+I am also a University Fellow at Resources for the Future and I serve on the editorial boards of the Journal of Environmental Economics and Management and Resource and Energy Economics.
+Prior to joining Georgia Tech, I served as the Research Director of the Energy & Environment Lab at the University of Chicago and as a Fellow at Resources for the Future in Washington, DC.
+I received my Ph.D. in Agricultural and Resource Economics from the University of Maryland in 2015.
 My graduate work subsequently received the AERE and AAEA outstanding doctoral dissertation awards.

 I am an applied microeconomist working on issues at the intersection of environmental and public economics.
 My research focuses on how people interact with the natural and built environment, and what that behavior reveals about the value of environmental amenities.
-My research spans water demand management, valuation of environmental resources and infrastructure, urban transportation, public goods provision, demand for outdoor recreation, climate policy, and assessing informational constraints in decision-making.
-Methodologically, I rely largely on the development and application of program evaluation techniques, often using large micro-data sets, to estimate causal effects of environmental policies on economic behavior.
+My research spans water and energy demand management, valuation of environmental resources and infrastructure, urban transportation, understanding the drivers behind public goods provision and prosocial behavior, demand for outdoor recreation, and climate change.

 Other than economics, I enjoy dogs, bicycles, and rock climbing.

-2020-present — Assistant Professor, School of Economics, Georgia Institute of Technology
+- 2023-present — Associate Professor (w/o tenure*), School of Economics, Georgia Institute of Technology

 - 2019-present — University Fellow, Resources for the Future